es02/concertmanager/README.md

 Conert Manager is a multi-tenant SaaS platform for managing events.
 It was built by a team at the 2024 [Code Network](https://www.codenetwork.co/) [Winter Hackathon](https://www.codenetwork.co/hackathon).

+This is not production-ready software and may introduce breaking changes at any time.
+USE AT YOUR OWN RISK.

 It handles*:
 - Artist/Performer Management
 - Venue Management